PujaNeralwar/Tribute-Site-on-Mahatma-Gandhi/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)
 ## General info
-This is the tribute site on Mahatma Gandhiji.He is my Inspiration and Idol .In this site i used beautifull background and I keep simple theme as the nature of Bapuji.This site is responsive and i used sticky navbar also.
+This is the tribute site on Mahatma Gandhiji.He is my Inspiration and Idol .In this site i used beautiful background and I keep simple theme as the nature of Bapuji.This site is responsive and i used sticky navbar also.
 ## Technologies
 Project is created with:
 * Html5